Anomal-E: A Self-Supervised Network Intrusion Detection System based on Graph Neural Networks

 This aggregation process is illustrated in Figure \ref{fig:graphsage_overview} (right); the k-hop neighbourhood node features of each graph node are aggregated based on the aggregation function.

 The aggregated representation from the sampled neighbours is then concatenated with the node representation of itself $\mathbf{h}_v^{k-1}$.
-After that, the model weights $\mathbf{W}^k$ can be applied and the result is passed to a non-linear activation function $\sigma$ (e.g. ReLU), for obtaining the final node embeddings $\mathbf{h}_{v}^{k}$, as shown in Equation \ref{eq:general_graphsage} \cite{Hamilton2017}.
+After that, the model weights $\mathbf{W}^k$ can be applied and the result is passed to a non-linear activation function $\sigma$ (e.g., ReLU) for obtaining the final node embeddings $\mathbf{h}_{v}^{k}$, as shown in Equation \ref{eq:general_graphsage} \cite{Hamilton2017}.

-Thus, the final node representation of node $v$ can be represented as $\mathbf{z}_v$, which represents the node embeddings at the final layer $K$, as shown in Equation \ref{eq:final_embedding}.
-For the purpose of node classification, the node embeddings (node representation) $\mathbf{z}_v$ can be fed to a sigmoidal neuron or softmax layer for the node classification task.
+Thus, the final node representation of node $v$ can be represented as $\mathbf{z}_v$, which depicts the node embeddings at the final layer $K$, as shown in Equation \ref{eq:final_embedding}.
+For the purpose of node classification, the node embeddings (node representation) $\mathbf{z}_v$ can be fed to a sigmoidal neuron or softmax layer for classification tasks.